phanison898/phanison898/README.md

 - Master React & React-Native skills
 - Master MERN stack
-- Rebuild all social media applications one after the other
+- Rebuild all social media applications one after the other, to get better practise

 ---